-Constitution, specify in the Joint Bylaws the standard under which the Council will balance the interest of the public with the privacy of the parties involved to determine whether a proceeding is entitled to confidentiality.
+- 5. Decisions regarding the constitutionality or validity of an action shall must be made at a second Council meeting hearing held within seven ten days of the first Council meeting held on the issue. - 6.
+Four members of the Council in attendance at a Council meeting shall constitute a quorum for the purposes of voting on the constitutionality of an action. - 7.
+All meetings of the Council shall be open to all members of the Association.
+All public records of the Council shall-must be public made available.
+No meetings hearings of the Council may ever be closed unless necessary to comply with provisions of this Constitution or the Joint Bylaws for any reason.
+The legislative bodies may, consistent with this Constitution, specify in the Joint Bylaws the standard under which the Council will balance the interest of the public with the privacy of the parties involved to determine whether a proceeding is entitled to confidentiality.
 The Council shall must maintain minutes of meetings hearings and decisions taken.
 Furthermore, when the Council makes a decision by a majority vote, that majority shall will select a Council member will be selected to draft within seven days of the decision an official opinion of the Council.
 All minutes, and opinions, and decisions of the Council shall must be made available in electronic form within ten fourteen days of the meeting conclusion of all hearings.
 All opinions of the Council must be accessible to all members of the Association.
-A meeting or conference by members of the Council, in which no official actions are taken, will not be considered a "hearing" under the provisions of this section.

-- 7. Information regarding the location, time and agenda for meetings hearings of the Council must be made publicly available in-a-public place.
-This information must be made available in electronic form.
-This information must be made available at least 72 hours before the meeting hearing is to be held. - 8.
+A meeting or conference by members of the Council, in which no official actions are taken, will not be considered a "hearing" under the provisions of this section. - 8.
+Information regarding the location, time and agenda for meetings hearings of the Council must be made publicly available in a public place.
+This information must also be made available in electronic form.
+This information must be made available at least 72 hours before the meeting is to be held. - 9.
 If the Council deems an act to be unconstitutional or invalid, that act becomes null and void.
-Acts stemming from the unconstitutional act may by a majority vote of the Council be deemed valid if they were performed in good faith. - 9.
-[The Council shall not have the power to indict a member of the Association.]3 - 10.
-The Council shall also meet to adjudicate special cases as detailed throughout this Constitution. - 11.
+Acts stemming from the unconstitutional act may by a majority vote of the Council be deemed valid if they were performed in good faith.
+Acts stemming from the unconstitutional or invalid act, that were performed by parties that had no direct involvement in the unconstitutional antecedent act(s), may by a majority vote of the Council be deemed valid if they were performed in good faith. - 10.
+[The Council shall not have the power to indict a member of the Association.] - 11.
+The Council shall also meet to adjudicate special cases as detailed throughout this Constitution. - 42.
 The Council shall only exist during fall, winter and spring quarters.
 The Council will be considered "in session" only during fall, winter, and spring quarters.
 When the Council is not in session, the timelines specified in this section will be considered frozen; but the Council may take action on a case on an emergency basis or under time-sensitive circumstances, provided that notices of hearings are properly given as required by this section.

-3 Interpreted as part of the May 10, 1996 Letter of Acceptance as meaning "that the Constitutional Council shall play no role in the process of student discipline in any fashion", and subsequently ratified by the Association legislative bodies.
+Interpreted as part of the May 10, 1996 Letter of Acceptance as meaning "that the Constitutional Council shall play no role in the process of student discipline in any fashion", and subsequently ratified by the Association legislative bodies.